cirno-app/cirno/README.md

 B -> C -> D -> A
 ```

-Workspace A is called the *head* instance, and instances B, C, D are called *base* instances.
+Instance A is called the **head** instance, and instances B, C, D are called the **base** instances.
 These two types of instances have different behaviors:

 - You cannot `backup` a base instance.
 For example, the following command will fail: